cubettech/autochek_africa_anto/README.md

 ## Description

-Autochek Assignement for building API's for automotive technology and financial services.
+Autochek Assignment for building API's for automotive technology and financial services.
 It is built using nest.js framework.
 Technologies used are

 - nest.js
 - Typescript